JoshKaufman/ursa/README.md

 ### ursa.createPrivateKey(pem, password, encoding)

-Create and return a private key read in from the given PEM-format file.
+Create and return a private key (aka a keypair) read in from the given PEM-format file.
 If defined, the given password is used to decrypt the PEM file.

 The encoding, if specified, applies to both other arguments.